PacktPublishing/JavaScript--Functional-Programming-for-JavaScript-Developers/README.md

-# Functional Programming in Javascript
+# JavaScript: Functional Programming for JavaScript Developers
-Functional Programming in Javascript by Packt
+JavaScript: Functional Programming for JavaScript Developers by Packt

 ##What You Will Learn: